Magisk-Modules-Repo/IPControl/README.md

         -> `acs --update 90 80` will set disable threshold to 90
                                 and enable threshold to 80
         -> `acs --update`       will reset thresholds (to 70 60)

+    [--toggle] <status>

+        Toggles Automation on or off.
+        <status> can be 'ON' or 'OFF'.

+        -> `acs --toggle ON`  will toggle Automation on -> `acs --toggle OFF` will toggle Automation off

+    [--init]

+        Initialize ACSwitch, device must be charging concurrently.
+        This is required each time kernel or ACSwitch is updated.

+        -> `acs --init` will initialize ACSwitch

     [--method] <format_str>